vonalven/MEGENA/README.md

 # MEGENA
 Multiscale embedded gene co-expression network analysis

-This is a routine MEGENA pipeline description encompassing from data correlation analysis to module plotting, and is based on version 1.3.6 <https://CRAN.R-project.org/package=MEGENA>.Please cite the paper below when MEGENA is applied as part of your analysis:
+This is a routine MEGENA pipeline description encompassing from data correlation analysis to module plotting, and is based on version 1.3.6 <https://CRAN.R-project.org/package=MEGENA>.
+The code was adapted by Giacomo von Alvensleben to fix some issues in the computation of signed correlations and to improve performances in terms of speed.
+Please cite the paper below when MEGENA is applied as part of your analysis:

 Song W.-M., Zhang B. (2015) Multiscale Embedded Gene Co-expression Network Analysis.
 PLoS Comput Biol 11(11): e1004574. doi: 10.1371/journal.pcbi.1004574.